What Does an HR Manager Do? (and How to Become One)

 Key Skills and Knowledge

-Human resource managers often work directly with both accounting software and human resources information management software, so some proficiency in these kinds of platforms would serve you well in this role.
+A human resource manager often works directly with both accounting software and human resources information management software, so some proficiency in these kinds of platforms would serve you well in this role.
 Companies can vary greatly in the specific software and tools they use here, which is why many managers learn most of the technical skills they need through on-the-job training.
 Still, it helps to have some basic familiarity with these platforms and how they work.
 HR managers should also be familiar with hiring and recruiting platforms, as they are often responsible for hiring and training new team members.

 Continuing Education and Certifications